 The special effects were a big part of what made the first film such fun.
 It had some over-the-top gore but it fit in perfectly with the story.
 Here the effects are fine although in several places the CGI is clearly evident.
-And with the exception of a pretty spectacular car chase sequence, there aren’t any scenes that at the end of the movie really stuck with me.
-And this leads into the fact that this “Fright Night” just isn’t that scary.
-There are a couple of loud music jump scenes but in terms of actual creepiness, there just isn’t much of it.
+And with the exception of a pretty spectacular car chase sequence, there isn’t much that has stuck with me.
+And this leads into the fact that this “Fright Night” just isn’t scary at all.
+There are a couple of loud jump scares but in terms of actual creepiness, nope.

-I know it seems like I made a lot of comparisons between the original movie and this new version of “Fright Night” in my review.
+I know it seems like I made a lot of comparisons between the original movie and this new version of “Fright Night”.
 I try not to do that.
 Maybe I’m just too big of a fan of the original to help myself.
-But I also think this film has some flaws that keep it from being as good as it could be.
-This film’s decision to spend far more time on horror-based action actually strips the picture of the spookiness that made the first picture so much fun.
-It’s not boring and there are a few good intentional laughs scattered throughout the film.
+But I also think this film has flaws that keep it from being as good as it could be.
+The decision to spend far more time on horror-based action actually strips the picture of the spookiness that made the first picture so much fun.
+It’s not boring and there are a few good laughs scattered throughout.
 There’s also a fantastic cameo from Chris Sarandon (Dandrige from the first film) that really hit the spot.
-But in the end, this was another underachieving remake of a really good 80’s movie.
-In other words, I’m still waiting for an 80’s remake to blow me away.
+But in the end, I’m still waiting for an 80’s remake to blow me away.